cuzv/RRNavigationBar/README.md

 # RRNavigationBar
 bring `UINavigationBar` to` UIViewController`.

 ## Introduction

 [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition) provide a grace method deal with `navigationBar` transition, and requires zero  line of code changes, which is awesome.

 Here is the situation I couldn't doing well by using [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition): first page is a product list, click product line, push to product details page, requires transparent `navigationBar`, while you scrolling, it could recover to default `navigationBar`'s appearance.
-Continue  push to the next page, the `navigationBar` needs to look like the first page, which is the default appearance.
+Continue  push to the next page, the `navigationBar` needs to look like the first page, which is the default appearance. (like the following 1st gif tells.)

 In a word, what I wanted is change the  `navigationBar`'s appearance only affect current viewController, which is this repo trying to do.

 <p align="left">
 <img src="./Preview/1.gif" width=240px">
 <img src="./Preview/2.gif" width=240px">
 </p>

 ## Requirements